Noah and Saskia: Success

-In 2002, Patricia Edgar stood down as Director after 20 years to focus on the production of Noah and Saskia, which was to be an outstanding program and her parting gift to the ACTF.
+In 2002, Patricia Edgar stood down as Director after 20 years to focus on the production of Noah and Saskia, which was to be her parting gift to the ACTF.

 In May 2004, the series attracted approximately 60% of the 5-12-year-old viewing audience and approximately 40% of the 13-17-year-old audience, lifting the overall ratings in that time slot for the ABC.
 The series performed particularly well in the Brisbane, Adelaide and Perth markets, the latter averaging over 75% of all viewers between 5-12-year olds.

 The series was released internationally at MIP TV with immediate impact in 2004.
 The series sold to BBC Canada (Canada) and Cartoon Network (for India, Pakistan, Bangladesh, Maldives, Nepal, Bhutan and Sri Lanka).
 Noah & Saskia video/DVD, publishing and music rights were sold to ABC Enterprises (Australia).

 Noah & Saskia screened at the 2004 Chicago Film Festival in the Live-Action Television Category.
 The series was selected from 700 entries from around the world.
 The Chicago International Children's Film Festival (CICFF) is the world's largest and oldest annual festival of films for children and features over 200 of the best live-action and animated films from 40 countries.
 The Festival's aim is to empower children with knowledge from viewing quality and culturally diverse films.
 The nominated programs were screened and judged by a child audience along with the official Festival panel.

 Noah & Saskia was nominated for two Australian Film Institute (AFI) Awards and won an Australian Writers' Guild (AWGIE) Award.
 The two AFI nominations were for 'Best Children's Television Drama Award' and 'Outstanding Achievement in Craft in Television Award' for animation and digital effects.

 On 22 October 2004, Sam Carroll, co-writer of Noah & Saskia, won the AWGIE Award for 'Best Children's Television Drama' (C Classification) for the episode "Extra Spicy".
 The announcement was made at the Regent Theatre in Melbourne during the 37th Annual AWGIE Awards.
-The AWGIE Awards honour excellence in screen, television, stage and radio writing.
-They are unique in being the only writers' awards judged solely by writers.
-Although Sam had script edited many hours of television, this was her first script to be produced.

 Visual Effects Director, Paul Nichola brought together the combined skills of the ACTF's New Media development team and Melbourne-based animation and effects studio Unreal pictures.
 In addition to traditional animation and visual effects techniques such as CGI, motion capture and split-screen, the team adapted the ACTF's ground-breaking animation software Kahootz to create a unique look for scenes set in the webweave chat space.

 The series written jointly by Chris Anastassiades and Sam Carroll also received an 'Honourable Mention' at the 2004 Chris Awards at the Columbus International Film & Video Festival.
-Honourable Mention is recognition given to productions receiving a final score of 5 on a 7-point rating scale, meaning the judging panel found it to be of significant value and merit.